cubits/cubits-ruby/README.md

 `Cubits.buy` helper method creates a transaction to buy bitcoins using funds from your Cubits account.
 Bought bitcoins will be credited to your Cubits wallet.

-Exact exchange rate will be calculated at the transaction execution time.
+The exact exchange rate will be calculated at the transaction execution time.

 #### Parameters
 Attribute   | Data type   | Description
 ------------|-------------|--------------
-sender      | Hash        | Sender attributes define spending part of transaction sender[:currency] | String | [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) code of the currency that you want to spend (e.g. "EUR") sender[:amount] | String   | Amount in specified currency to be spent, decimal number as a string (e.g. "12.50")
+sender      | Hash        | Sender attributes define the spending part of the transaction sender[:currency] | String | [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) code of the currency that you want to spend (e.g. "EUR") sender[:amount] | String   | Amount in specified currency to be spent, decimal number as a string (e.g. "12.50")